g-zajac/plant-monitor/README.md

 Plant monitor
 =============

-Stand-alone Plant monitoring system based on raspberry pi, camera and some sensors.
+Stand-alone plant monitoring system built with raspberry pi, camera and some sensors.

 ## About

 This project is about loging some enviroment data from sensors and monitoring a plant growth.
-Sensors and camera are hooked up to raspberry pi, node-red process the reading and store them to influxdb.
+Sensors and camera are hooked up to raspberry pi.
+Node-red process the sensors readings and store them to influxdb.
 For data visualisation Grafana is used.

 ---